 We are inviting researchers to participate in a virtual workshop on the topic of structured missingness, funded by the Turing-Roche strategic partnership.
-The 3 part workshop will take place between 15:00 - 17:00 GMT on Wednesday 10 November, Wednesday 17 November and Wednesday 1 December 2021.
+The three-part workshop will take place between 15:00 – 17:00 GMT on Wednesday 10 November, Wednesday 17 November and Wednesday 1 December 2021.

 The workshop aims to convene a community of researchers interested in developing new tools and methods to learn from heterogenous data with structured patterns of missing readings.
 Our intention is to bring a diverse community of researchers together – including established and early career researchers – to seek synergies and develop collaborative project ideas.

-At the end of the 3 part workshop, we will be issuing a call for research proposals to support substantive projects of work in the area of structured missingness.
+At the end of the three-part workshop, we will be issuing a call for research proposals to support substantive projects of work in the area of structured missingness.
 Successful proposals will be fully funded by the Turing-Roche strategic partnership.

 All active attendees of the workshop will be eligible to apply for this funding.
 The call will also be open to researchers who were not able to attend the workshop however priority will be given to project proposals emerging from this event, particularly collaborative proposals that combine different areas of data science and/or different academic institutions.

 Missing data are a common problem that arise in many fields and can significantly complicate analysis.
 While there are established ways to handle data that is missing at random, it is often the case that missing readings are structured in some way.
 Dealing with such structured missingness is substantially more challenging yet occurs commonly in healthcare (and other) contexts.
 For example, one cohort of patients may have been given a certain test, another may not, leading to blocks of missing readings.
 Simply excluding such missing (or potentially inaccurate) data can significantly bias subsequent analysis.
 Consequently, there is a need to develop rigorous ways to understand structured missingness and develop tools to handle it appropriately.